Tortoise feared extinct found on remote Galapagos island

 LIMA, Peru — A living member of species of tortoise not seen in more than 110 years and feared to be extinct has been found in a remote part of the Galapagos island of Fernandina.

 Investigators think there may be more members of the species on the island because of tracks and scat they found.
-The team took the tortoise to a breeding center for giant tortoises on Santa Cruz Island where it will stay in a specially designed pen.
+The team took the tortoise, likely more than 100 years old, to a breeding center for giant tortoises on Santa Cruz Island where it will stay in a specially designed pen.

 The International Union for Conservation of Nature has the Fernandina Giant Tortoise listed as critically endangered and possibly extinct.